max-currier/softcopy/README.md

 * Simply upload a photo and the app does the rest!

+* Watch me walk through the app and see it in action in [this presentation](https://drive.google.com/file/d/1Nf8UnxrqOGiPAo__w5AccDt8pdP0Xd5X/view?usp=sharing)!

 ## Methodology
 After a user uploads their photo, the app goes through 3 main phases: